graphcommerce-org/graphcommerce/docs/framework/config.md

 By default the compare feature is denoted with a 'compare ICON' (2 arrows facing one another).
 This may be fine for experienced users, but for more clarity it's also possible to present the compare feature as a CHECKBOX accompanied by the 'Compare' label

+#### `configurableReviewVariantValues: [MagentoReviewConfigurableVariantValues](#MagentoReviewConfigurableVariantValues) (default: [object Object])`

+When a user selects a variant, it will switch the values on the configurable page with the values of the configured variant.

+Enabling options here will allow switching of those variants.

+#### `configurableVariantValues: [MagentoConfigurableVariantValues](#MagentoConfigurableVariantValues) (default: [object Object])`

+When a user selects a variant, it will switch the values on the configurable page with the values of the configured variant.

+Enabling options here will allow switching of those variants.

 #### `customerRequireEmailConfirmation: Boolean`

 Due to a limitation in the GraphQL API of Magento 2, we need to know if the